What to Expect on the Criteria Cognitive Aptitude Test (CCAT)

 - After the test is completed, employers are sent your raw score (the number of questions you get right) and your percentile (how you did compared to everyone else who’s taken the test)

-The Criteria Cognitive Aptitude Test, or CCAT®, measures your ability to problem solve, use new information, and think critically.
+The Criteria Cognitive Aptitude Test, or CCAT, measures your ability to problem solve, use new information, and think critically.
 Why do employers want to learn about your cognitive ability?
 Because how well you do on the test tells employers how easily you’ll pick up training for your new role.
 Research shows that cognitive aptitude is one of the best predictors of your job performance.
-It’s significantly more predictive than interviews, previous job experience, and your education level.
+It’s far more predictive than unstructured interviews, previous job experience, and your education level.
 At first glance, the Criteria Cognitive Aptitude Test (CCAT) is intimidating.
 But don’t panic!
 You don’t need to get all the questions right to shine in front of employers.
 Keep in mind that most people don’t make it all the way through the test.
 In fact, the average test taker only gets 24 questions right.

 General CCAT Tips